HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - prototype 🖐️ used
   - event 🖐️ used
   - type 🖐️ used
-  - primitive types 🖐️ used
+  - primitive types 👂 heard
   - reference types
-  - flag 🖐️ used
+  - flag
   - lexical scope
   - code block 🖐️ used
   - conditions 🖐️ used